Bulletin #2536, Maine Invasive Plants: Invasive Plants Threaten Maine’s Natural Treasures

 - University of Maine Cooperative Extension

-- Maine Department of Agriculture, Plant Industry Division
+- Maine Department of Agriculture, Conservation and Forestry / Division of Animal and Plant Health

 - Invasive Plant Atlas of New England (IPANE)